 - Peninsula Hospital staff would like an opportunity to resolve your complaint as soon as something becomes a concern to you.
 It is our goal to provide quality patient care and excellent customer satisfaction at all times.

-- If you or your representative (for example, a family member) are unhappy with the care you are receiving (or received) at Peninsula Hospital, we encourage you (or your representative) to discuss this with an available staff member such as a Nurse, Discharge Planner, Therapist, or Program Counselor.
+- If you or your representative (for example, a family member) are unhappy with the care you are receiving (or received) at PBH, we encourage you (or your representative) to discuss this with an available staff member.
 The staff will do everything possible to resolve the complaint as soon as possible.

-- If the complaint cannot be resolved quickly or to your satisfaction (if possible) or if you want your concern to be investigated further, then you (or your representative) will be asked to complete a Grievance Form.
+- If the complaint cannot be resolved quickly or to your satisfaction or if you want your concern to be investigated further, then you (or your representative) will be asked to complete a grievance form.
 A staff member will assist you in completing this form to make sure all needed information is gathered.
 You (or your representative) will receive a copy of this form if requested.
-The Grievance Form will be sent to the Patient Advocate, who has the responsibility for investigating and addressing grievances.
+The grievance form will be sent to the patient advocate, who has the responsibility for investigating and addressing grievances.
 The grievance will be investigated and you (or your representative) will be provided with a written summary of the outcome of the investigation.
 It is our goal to complete all grievance investigations within seven (7) calendar days.

 - Please be aware that you (or your representative) may at any time contact your insurance carrier or an outside advocacy agency if you are still not satisfied

-- You can file a formal grievance by calling:
+- You can also file a formal grievance by contacting one of the agencies below.

 - TennCare Solutions Unit (800-878-3192) for TennCare members